ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w2d2 - b - Arrays - Map, Reduce & Filter.md

 - Explain map() method.

-  - .map() is usuful whenever we need to apply a transformation to all elements in an array.
+  - .map() is useful whenever we need to apply a transformation to all elements in an array.

   - diagram: https://s3-eu-west-1.amazonaws.com/ih-materials/uploads/upload_c465728a5460c8d562936d4f1b5d18cc.png